How Do You Execute on Your IP?

 For works that are the subject of copyright protection, it is not enough to merely generate the right.
 In other words, it is not enough for a person’s individual creativity to be expressed in some tangible form for that person to benefit commercially.
 The copyright holder also has to decide whether and under what terms to exercise and enforce the copyright, including through licensing and litigation.

 Similarly, in the case of trademarks, the trademark holder has to proactively decide how it is going to exercise its rights.
-“If you don’t use it, you lose it.”
-This includes not taking active steps to stop others from using the same or a confusing trademark.
+As the saying goes, “If you don’t use it, you lose it.”
+This applies to not taking active steps to stop others from using the same or a confusing trademark.

-ACME Inc. owns the trademark SPIKE for watches in the US.
-It discovers that one competitor is also manufacturing SPIKE watches and selling them in the US, someone else is manufacturing and selling SPEKE watches in the US and yet another is selling SPIKE cuckoo clocks in the US.
+ACME Inc. owns the trademark Spike for watches in the United States.
+It discovers that one competitor is also manufacturing Spike watches and selling them in the United States, someone else is manufacturing and selling Speke watches in the United States and yet another is selling Spike cuckoo clocks in the United States.

-If ACME Inc., who has prior rights in the trademark SPIKE for watches, does not stop others from selling their products or similar products under the same or a confusingly similar trademark, ACME Inc risks losing its own trademark rights.
-This is because the trademark SPIKE will no longer be able to distinguish ACME Inc.’s watches from its competitors’ products.
-Therefore, trademark holders must continuously ‘police’ their trademarks to maintain control over their brand and to prevent competitors from causing consumer confusion, riding on their goodwill and harming their brand reputation.
+If ACME Inc., which has prior rights in the trademark Spike for watches, does not stop others from selling its products or similar products under the same or a confusingly similar trademark, ACME Inc. risks losing its own trademark rights.
+This is because the trademark Spike will no longer be able to distinguish ACME Inc.’s watches from its competitors’ products.
+Therefore, trademark holders must continuously “police“ their trademarks to maintain control over their brand and prevent competitors from causing consumer confusion, riding on their goodwill and harming their brand reputation.
 As in the case of copyright, licensing and litigation are two methods of exploiting and safeguarding trademark rights.